JPMorgan defeats London Whale shareholder lawsuit in U.S.

-NEW YORK (Reuters) - A federal appeals court said JPMorgan Chase & Co Chief Executive Officer Jamie Dimon and other bank officials need not face a shareholder lawsuit claiming they did a bad job investigating the 2012 “London Whale” trading scandal that caused $6.2 billion of losses.
+NEW YORK, Dec 3 (Reuters) - A federal appeals court said JPMorgan Chase & Co Chief Executive Jamie Dimon and other bank officials need not face a shareholder lawsuit claiming they did a bad job investigating the 2012 “London Whale” trading scandal that caused $6.2 billion of losses.

 The 2nd U.S. Circuit Court of Appeals on Thursday said the plaintiff Ernesto Espinoza did not show that JPMorgan’s board was grossly negligent or engaged in bad faith in probing the losses and whether bank officials publicly downplayed them, and in deciding not to sue the people involved.